Rosshoven/ToDo-List-Set-State/README.md

 <li>Or can run with "Live Server" extension in VS Code</li>

 # Aknowledgments
 ## Code done during MIT xPro tutorial with Abel Sanchez, Mod.
-14.
+14
-## Some styling done with MIT.
+## Styling done with MIT, some done by myself

 # License
 ## MIT License